Reviews You Can Rely On

 Comfort and Fit

-The headphones weigh 266 grams, and the earcups measure 59 x 40 millimeters, meaning they should fit the average listener well, as long as you can tolerate the stronger clamping force.
+The headphones weigh 266 grams, and the earcups measure 59 x 40 millimeters, which should ensure a good fit for the average listener, provided they can tolerate the stronger clamping force.
 The force works in their favor, creating a stable and somewhat sweaty gym companion.

 Noise Cancellation